 Mangakino Lakefront Development

-Feedback on the redevelopment of the lakefront and Mangakino reserve closed on Friday 3 March 2023.
+The survey to gather feedback on the redevelopment of the lakefront and Mangakino reserve closed on Friday 3 March 2023.

 Staged approach to lakefront development